-The younger Yamauchi tried his hands at some pretty outside-the-box businesses.
+The younger Yamauchi tried his hands at some pretty outside-the-box business ideas.
 There were instant rice packets, “love hotels” catering to amorous couples, a taxi cab company and other missteps.
-He finally found Nintendo’s new niche in the late 60s, gaining a foothold in Japan’s electronic toys market.
+He finally found Nintendo’s new niche in the late 1960s, gaining a foothold in Japan’s electronic toys market.
 When Hiroshi saw the incredible success of home computer and arcade company Atari in the 1970s, he next set his sights on the video game market, and in 1977 Nintendo introduced the Color TV-Game home video game console to the Japanese market.

 Hungry for more, Yamauchi turned his attention to another prospering industry—quarter-munching video arcade games.
-Encouraged by the success of its EVR Race and Radar Scope in Japan, Nintendo produced 3,000 Radar Scope cabinets for distribution in the United States.
+Encouraged by the success of its "EVR Race" and "Radar Scope" in Japan, Nintendo produced 3,000 Radar Scope cabinets for distribution in the United States.
 Unfortunately, American arcade vendors found the game too similar to Space Invaders, and were turned off by the aggravating beeps and noises that constantly emanated from the cabinet speakers during gameplay.
 Yamauchi was left with nearly 2,000 unsold Radar Scope machines, and it seemed like “game over” for the company’s North American hopes.

 Yamauchi went back to the drawing board.
-He tasked product developer and artist Shigeru Miyamoto with creating a game that would appeal more to Americans, and achieve the heights that Radar Scope could not.
+He tasked product developer and artist Shigeru Miyamoto with creating a game that would appeal more to Americans and achieve the heights that "Radar Scope" could not.

 Miyamoto had one advantage that other video game developers did not have.
 He wasn’t a programmer.
 Rather than approach the project from the perspective of what the hardware could do—as most developers did back then—the 28-year-old focused on the story first.

 After considering several ideas, he settled on one inspired by the American cartoon and comic book character, Popeye.
-But Instead of having Bluto and Popeye fight over the love of Olive Oyl, Miyamoto’s game featured a carpenter named Jumpman who had to rescue his girlfriend, named Pauline, from a giant gorilla kidnapper named Donkey Kong (they felt this name conveyed the idea of a “stupid gorilla”).
+But Instead of having Bluto and Popeye fight over the love of Olive Oyl, Miyamoto’s game featured a carpenter named Jumpman who had to rescue his girlfriend, named Pauline, from a giant gorilla kidnapper named Donkey Kong.
+(They felt this name conveyed the idea of a “stupid gorilla.”)

-Prior to Donkey Kong’s 1981 release, Nintendo of America rented its New Jersey warehouse (where the Radar Scopes were collecting dust) from a man named Mario Segale.
-Because so many of the company’s resources were tied up in the development of Donkey Kong, they fell behind on the rent.
-The cantankerous Segale paid company president, Minoru Arakawa an angry visit, demanding payment.
+Prior to "Donkey Kong"’s 1981 release, Nintendo of America rented its Seattle-area warehouse (where the Radar Scopes were collecting dust) from a man named Mario Segale.
+Because so many of the company’s resources were tied up in the development of "Donkey Kong," they fell behind on the rent.
+When the cantankerous Segale paid company president, Minoru Arakawa, an angry visit, demanding payment.
 Arakawa assured the landlord the rent would be paid soon.
 When Segale finally left, a lightbulb went off in Arakawa’s head, and he and his team began jokingly referring to their pixelated creation as Mario.

-Donkey Kong was a huge success, but the company did not take their hands off the joystick and celebrate their win.
-They quickly developed and released a sequel named Donkey Kong Jr., which featured the son of Donkey Kong attempting to rescue his father from the evil clutches of the character formerly known as Jumpman, but now named Mario.
+"Donkey Kong" was a huge success, but the company did not take their hands off the joystick and celebrate their win.
+They quickly developed and released a sequel named "Donkey Kong Jr.," which featured the son of Donkey Kong attempting to rescue his father from the evil clutches of the character formerly known as Jumpman, but now named Mario.
 Despite Mario being the “bad guy” (for the first and only time in his career), the game was another huge success for Nintendo.

 On July 15, 1983, Nintendo (and Mario) leaped out of the arcade and into millions of living rooms for the first time, with the release of the home console Family Computer (Famicom for short) in Japan.
 Sales soared domestically, and after a year of market testing in select U.S. locations, the Nintendo Entertainment System—renamed and redesigned for the American market—was released nationwide in September of 1986.
-The system launched with 17 available games, including a new game featuring everyone’s favorite plumber: Super Mario Bros.
+The system launched with 17 available games, including a new game featuring everyone’s favorite plumber: "Super Mario Bros."

 But why did Mario become such a phenomenon?
 According to Jeff Ryan, author of Super Mario: How Nintendo Conquered America, it was because Nintendo essentially forced him into stardom.